lennard134/TicketToRideLAMAS/index.md

 ## Example
 In this section, we will go over an example of a complete game.
-We will highlight interesting turns for both actions by the agents, and for the Kripke model.
+We will highlight interesting turns for both actions by the agents and the Kripke model.
 The example uses the default game settings, thus we have three agents who are each given two route cards.
 In this example, the route cards are distributed as follows:
 * Agent 0 (in dark blue) has route cards Brest - Marseille and Brest - Venezia
 * Agent 1 (in yellow) has route cards Madrid - Zurich and Zagrab - Brindisi
 * Agent 2 (in light blue) has route cards Paris - Zagrab and Zurich - Brindisi

-Let us start with considering the game board and the Kripke model upon initialization of the system, see *Fig. 4*.
+Let us start by considering the game board and the Kripke model upon initialization of the system, see *Fig. 4*.
 We see the same board state we saw earlier: no agent has claimed any routes.
 In *Fig. 5*, one can see the Kripke model upon initialization.
-The Kripke model is only based on the fact that all agents know their own cards (so the agents have seen their cards).
+The Kripke model is only based on the fact that all agents know their cards (so the agents have seen their cards).
 This means that all relations only go between worlds where the state of that agent does not change.
-With this constraint, there are 90 possible worlds in the model.
+With this constraint, there are 90 possible worlds in the model and 540 relations per agent.
 The image of the Kripke model shows the true state in green.

 <div style="display:flex">